 Peter Anderson, the awesome designer that created the Planting Money Seeds logo, has made it kind of a specialty.
 He's a great logo guy (and he does good work on other things, too).
-If you have a specialty, you can consider creating a menu for your work, and allow clients to choose what they are looking for, and base your fee on that.
+If you have a specialty, you can consider creating a menu for your work.
+Allow clients to choose what they are looking for and base your fee on that.

 Freelance Graphic Designer Agreements

 As you work with your clients, and set rates, you want to make sure that you know exactly what the client expects — and that the client knows what he or she is paying for.
 When you create an agreement for work, here are some of the things to include:

 - Number of revisions you will perform on the project.

 - What, exactly, you will do.

 - Provisions for additional charges if you go beyond the original scope of the project (usually subject to approval before you proceed).